maysaraadmin/moodle_manager/README.md

-# LMS Explorer - PyQt5 Edition
+# LMS Explorer - Enhanced PyQt5 Edition

 A Learning Management System interface for Moodle, converted from the original Delphi/Pascal application to Python using PyQt5.
+This enhanced edition features a completely redesigned modern interface with advanced settings, improved usability, and professional styling.

+## Credits

+**Special thanks to the original author:**
+- **https://github.com/ildemartinez** - Original LMS Explorer creator
+- **https://github.com/ildemartinez/LMS-Explorer** - Original Delphi/Pascal implementation

+This Python port is based on the excellent work of the original LMS Explorer project.

 ## Features

 - **Moodle Integration**: Connect to Moodle LMS instances using REST API
 - **Course Management**: Browse and manage courses, categories, and content
 - **User Management**: View enrolled users, groups, and profiles
+- **Enhanced UI**: Modern, professional interface with toolbar-centric design
+- **Advanced Filtering**: Smart search and filtering system for courses and users
-- **Tree View Navigation**: Intuitive tree-based interface for exploring LMS structure
+- **Tree View Navigation**: Intuitive tree-based interface with color-coded icons
 - **Configuration Management**: Save and manage multiple LMS connections
+- **Settings System**: Comprehensive settings dialog with themes and customization
 - **Cross-Platform**: Works on Windows, macOS, and Linux

 ## Requirements